suruleredotdev/tweet-arena-tool/README.md

 # tweet-arena-tool

-tool to send periodic Are.na block/link to Twitter as threads
+Tool to send periodic Are.na block/link to Twitter as threads

 CLI-only for now, later: deployable JSON API and Web UI!